Get a FREE Copy of VOM’s Global Prayer GuideRequest Yours Now

 There are no church buildings in Morocco.
-Bible distributions and missionaries are not allowed in the country.
-It is difficult to find fellowship, but networks of underground churches have developed in recent years.
-Most believers have not had access to God’s Word or discipleship.
-A number of Christians have been imprisoned on charges of apostasy or proselytizing.
+Bible distribution and missionary activity are not allowed in the country.
+Christians have difficulty finding fellowship, but networks of underground churches have developed.
+A number of Christians have been imprisoned on charges of apostasy and proselytizing.

 Access To Bibles:

-About 35 million people live in Morocco, but only a few printed Bibles exist in the country.
-It is difficult to get a Bible, but believers access Scripture through creative methods like digital files on SD cards, which they can use on their mobile phones and tablets.
+About 35 million people live in Morocco, but few printed Bibles exist in the country.
+It is difficult to get a Bible, but believers access Scripture through creative methods such as digital files on SD cards, which they can use on their mobile phones and tablets.
 Give Bibles

-VOM supports various forms of outreach and provides aid to new converts.
+VOM supports various forms of outreach and provides assistance to new converts.
 Give to VOM’s Global Ministry

 - Pray for the wisdom of believers caught by secret police.